Best Practices for Trim Removal

 Start With a Putty Knife

 Before you can start using a pry bar to pull trim from a wall, you have to coax the trim loose to create a crack for the pry bar to fit into.
 The best tool for doing this is a stiff, sharp scraper blade.
-A painter’s 5-in-1 tool also works well.
+A painter’s 9-in-1 tool also works well.
 Don’t be afraid to tap the end of the tool with your hammer to drive it behind the molding.
 Then wiggle and push until you’ve created a crack big enough for the pry bar.
-Learn how to perfect your window trim installation process with these brilliant tips.

 Protect the Wall With a Putty Knife